Flight cancellations pile up on busy Memorial Day weekend - The Boston Globe

-ATLANTA (AP) — Hundreds of flights worldwide were cancelled by midday Sunday, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the U.S.
+ATLANTA — Hundreds of flights worldwide were canceled by Sunday evening, adding to the mounting number of scrubbed flights during the busy Memorial Day holiday weekend in the United States.

-Just over 1,000 flights had been canceled as of 11 a.m.
-EDT Saturday, according to flight tracking website FlightAware.
+More than 1,260 flights had been canceled as of 6 p.m., according to flight tracking website FlightAware.
 That followed more than 2,300 cancellations Friday and another 1,500 on Saturday.

-More than 250 of Sunday's cancellations involved aircraft scheduled to fly to or from U.S. cities.
+More than 410 of Sunday’s cancellations involved aircraft scheduled to fly to or from US cities.

+At Logan International Airport, seven flights had been canceled and 58 delayed.

-Delta Air Lines cancelled the most flights among major U.S. airlines, with more than 250 flights, or 9% of its operations, eliminated Saturday.
-More than 140 Delta flights were canceled by mid-day Sunday, according to FlightAware.
+Delta Air Lines canceled the most flights among major US airlines, with more than 250 flights, or 9 percent of its operations, eliminated Saturday.
+More than 150 Delta flights were canceled by 6 p.m.
+Sunday, according to FlightAware.

 Advertisement

-Saturday’s cancellations were due to bad weather and “air traffic control actions,” Atlanta-based Delta said in an email to The Associated Press, noting it’s trying to cancel flights at least 24 hours in advance of the Memorial Day weekend.
+Saturday’s cancellations were due to bad weather and “air traffic control actions,” Atlanta-based Delta said in an e-mail, noting it’s trying to cancel flights at least 24 hours in advance of the Memorial Day weekend.

 Delta announced on its website on Thursday that from July 1 to Aug.
-7, it would reduce service by about 100 daily departures, primarily in parts of the U.S. and Latin America that Delta frequently serves.
+7, it would reduce service by about 100 daily departures, primarily in parts of the United States and Latin America that Delta frequently serves.

 Airlines and tourist destinations are anticipating huge crowds this summer as travel restrictions ease and pandemic fatigue overcomes lingering fear of contracting COVID-19 during travel.